elianaz91/EPA1136_G7_IjsselRiverFloodRisk/README.md

 │
 ├── report                                                <- Our technical and political reflection report
 │
-├── MORDM_environmentalist_group_analyst.ipynb            <- The open explorations script.
+├── Analysis_Environmentalist_group.ipynb                 <- The open explorations script.
 │
 ├── README.md                                             <- This file.
 │